 The educational awareness program has the goal of raising public awareness of existing hazards and providing information regarding the appropriate response if MEC is encountered.
 An educational awareness program would consist of development of educational tools and materials (e.g., fact sheets and a webpage).
 No restrictions or limitations would be placed on land use.
-Although this alternative does not meet the RAOs for MRSs with high anomaly densities and future residential/intrusive land use, educational awareness educates the public on the actions they should take if they encounter MEC, which reduces the risk of exposure.
+Educational awareness educates the public on the actions they should take if they encounter MEC, which reduces the risk of exposure because informed people are more likely to recognize the hazard, respond appropriately, and report it to authorities.

-Landowners, potential land users, and students would receive information regarding the risks associated with using the land and the actions they should take if they encounter MEC through educational awareness efforts.
+Landowners, potential land users would receive information regarding the risks associated with using the land and the actions they should take if they encounter MEC through educational awareness efforts.
 A person who has seen a fact sheet is more likely to respond appropriately if a suspected item is found (versus a person who has not seen a fact sheet).
 There is no source reduction of potential MEC associated with this alternative.
 Alternative 2 provides overall protection of human health and the environment.
 Given the relative low cost to implement this alternative and the potential for educational awareness to potentially limit interaction with MEC, Alternative 2 is considered cost-effective.